| Using Movies to Transform

 a loss or disappointment and have a good cry, try watching

+a movie with conscious awareness.
 Preparing for each viewing session is critical.

 Sit comfortably.
 Let your attention move effortlessly, without